staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/secret-scanner.md

 ## How Secret Scanner works

-Postman's secret scanner follows all updates made by team members and scans them for [supported secrets](#supported-secrets).
+Postman's Secret Scanner is turned on by default for all Postman teams.
+It follows all updates made by team members and scans them for [supported secrets](#supported-secrets).

-Secret Scanner is turned on by default for all Postman teams and will monitor your team's public workspaces, collections, environments, and documentation for exposed secrets.
-If you're on an [Enterprise Ultimate plan](https://www.postman.com/pricing), Secret Scanner will also monitor collections and APIs in your team workspaces.
+Secret Scanner monitors your team's public workspaces and the collections, environments, global variables, API schemas, and documentation contained within them for exposed secrets.
+It also monitors all of the documentation your team has [published](/docs/publishing-your-api/publishing-your-docs/), regardless of the [type](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/) of workspace it's found in.
+If you're on an Enterprise Ultimate plan, Secret Scanner will also monitor collections and APIs in your team workspaces.

 Postman delivers scan results in the [Secret Scanner dashboard](https://go.postman.co/settings/team/secret-scanner/).
 If an exposed secret is found, Postman notifies you by email and in-app notification.
 You can also set up Postman's [Slack integration](/docs/integrations/available-integrations/slack/) to alert you in Slack if this occurs.